JNPRAutomate/JNPRAutomateDemo-Class/docs/usingansible.md

 5. Easy to learn
 6. Easy to extend with custom modules
 	-	Python is first class language for this
-	-	But any language can be used to run scrips (Bash, Ruby, PERL)
+	-	But any language can be used to run scrips (Bash, Ruby, Perl)

 **Drawbacks**